kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 `typing.Callable` can be used to annotate callback parameters or functions returned by higher-order functions.
 Syntax as
 follows: `Callable[[ParamType1, ParamType2, ...], ReturnType]`

-The argument list must be a list of types (or `...`) and have a single type for the return type:
+The argument list must be a list of types and have a single type for the return type.
+Currently, there is no way to annotate optional or keyword arguments.
+If this is needed, replace the entire ParamType list with `...`:

+`Callable[..., ReturnType]`

 ```python
 from typing import Callable